icerpc/icerpc-csharp/README.md

 IceRPC provides a first-class byte-oriented API that allows you to make RPCs with the [IDL] and serialization format of your choice.

 IceRPC comes with full support for two IDLs: Slice (described below) and [Protobuf].
-You can select either Slice or Protobuf to define the contract between your clients and servers.
+You can use either Slice or Protobuf to define the contract between your clients and servers.

 ## Slice